-Also Rogue Scanner, rogue anti-spyware, rogue anti-malware or scareware, rogue security software is a form of computer malware that deceives or misleads users into paying for the fake or simulated removal of malware.
-Rogue security software, in recent years, has become a growing and serious security threat in desktop computing.
-It is very popular and there are literally dozens of these programs.
+Also deception software, rogue scanner software, or fraudware, scareware, is a form of computer malware that deceives or misleads users into paying for the fake or simulated removal of malware.
+Scareware, in recent years, has become a growing and serious security threat in desktop computing.

 Find out what percentage of your employees are vulnerable to social engineering attacks with your free phishing security test.
 Plus, see how you stack up against your peers with the new phishing Industry Benchmarks!